okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-embedded-siw/main/index.md

 ### Angular

 The [Okta Sign-In Widget and Angular guide](/docs/guides/sign-in-to-spa-embedded-widget/angular/main/) shows the code that you need to embed the Sign-In Widget in an Angular app.
-(Note: this code doesn’t use the [okta-angular](https://github.com/okta/okta-angular) SDK)
+(This code doesn’t use the [okta-angular](https://github.com/okta/okta-angular) SDK)

 See the [Okta Angular + Custom Login Example](https://github.com/okta/samples-js-angular/tree/master/custom-login) for an example using the [okta-angular](https://github.com/okta/okta-angular) SDK.